w3f/polkadot-wiki/docs/learn/learn-staking.md

   :::info Fast Unstake

-  If your bonded balance did not back up any validators in the last 28 eras, you are eligible to fast unstaking.
+  If your bonded balance did not back up any validators in the last
+  {{ polkadot: 28 days on Polkadot :polkadot }}{{ kusama: 7 days on Kusama :kusama }}, you are eligible to fast unstaking.
 The [staking dashboard](https://staking.polkadot.network/#/overview) will automatically check if you qualify.
 For more information, visit the ["Fast Unstake" section in this support article](https://support.polkadot.network/support/solutions/articles/65000169433-can-i-transfer-dot-without-unbonding-and-waiting-28-days-).

   :::